jtabba/Mysterious-Spirit-of-Christmas-Future/README.md

 -   Background will shift when adding a participant
 -   UI is not centered on mobile
--   Nothing else because I want to pretend that my coding is bullet proof
+-   Nothing else because I like to pretend that my coding is bullet proof

 ### NOTE